net-ba/NuGetInCSharp/README.md

 # NuGetInCSharp
-Work with NuGet packages in C# projects
+Working with NuGet packages in C# projects